graemerocher/micronaut-oraclecloud-workshop/lab_aop/lab_aop.md

     }
     </copy>

-A `MethodInterceptor` like the one above intercepts a method invocation and allows you to wrap the invocation in additional functionality before proceeding (by calling `proceed()`).
-In the above case the method invocation is logged and the result logged or if an error occurs the error message is logged before the error is rethrown.
+A `MethodInterceptor` like the one above intercepts method invocation and lets you wrap the invocation with additional functionality before proceeding (by calling `proceed()`).
+In the above case the method invocation is logged and the result is logged, or if an exception occurs the exception message is logged before the exception is rethrown.

 ## Add an Around Advice Annotation